-- Developing resources for long-term success and the special challenges of entrepreneurial families and other stakeholders: how to define and nurture responsible ownership values; how to design and practice professional family and corporate governance; how to develop effective leadership and management; when and how to involve non-family shareholders; how to establish effective relationships with financial intermediaries; how to make the most of relationships with the territory.
+- Resources for long-term success and the role and challenges of entrepreneurial families and other stakeholders: how to define and nurture responsible ownership values; how to design and practice professional family and corporate governance; how to develop effective leadership and management; when and how to involve non-family shareholders; how to establish effective relationships with financial intermediaries; how to make the most of relationships with the territory.

-- Governing change processes from generation to generation and the special challenges of leadership and ownership transitions;
+- Governing change processes from generation to generation: the special challenges of leadership and ownership transitions.

-- 50% on the field project.
-The field project will consist of a case analysis (excluding cases dealt with during the course) and will be carried on by teams of four students.
+- 50% on the field project, that will consist of a case analysis (excluding cases dealt with during the course) and will be carried on by teams of 4 students.

-- For all students, the final exam will be written in the first session after the end of the course and it will be oral in the following sessions.
-In the written exam, students will be asked to analyze a case (not previously discussed in class) and answer three open questions.
-Whatever the form, the final exam is aimed at testing students’ ability to apply theories and models to real-life cases.
+For all students, the final exam will be written in the first session after the end of the course and it will be oral in the following sessions.

-- G. Corbetta, D. Montemerlo (editors), Strategic Management in Family Business: Selected Readings, Egea, Milano, 2016.
+- G. Corbetta and D. Montemerlo (editors), Strategic Management in Family Business: Selected Readings, Egea, Milano, 2015

-- H. Korine, P. Gomez, Strong Managers, Strong Owners.
+- Korine H., Gomez P., Strong Managers, Strong Owners.
 Corporate Governance and Strategy, Cambridge University Press, Cambridge, 2014.

-- R.S.
-Carlock, J.L.
-Ward, When Family Businesses are Best.
+- Carlock R.S., Ward J.L., When Family Businesses are Best.
 The Parallel Planning Process for Family Harmony and Business Success, Palgrave MacMillan, Basingstoke, 2010.